 Funnels are based on unique users by default, which is determined by the number of unique distinct_ids, not the number of user profiles.
 To view the total number of conversions, click on uniques and select totals from the drop-down list.

-You can also choose to count Sessions instead of Uniques or Totals in the Conversion Details section.
+You can also choose to count Sessions instead of Uniques or Totals in the Conversion Criteria section.
 If you choose to count Sessions, the conversion window will be limited to one session.
 Learn more about Sessions here.

 Only calculate a single entry per user (determined by distinct_id).
 Only the first time the first event is performed by the user in the date range is counted in the funnel.
 Customers are only counted through the funnel once over the selected time span of the funnel, even if they complete the funnel multiple times.